memechan-gg/memechan-sui/README.md

 5. **Code Quality Assurance**: After code generation, ensure code consistency and quality by running the following command: `yarn run fix:generated`.
 This command utilizes ESLint and Prettier to format and lint the generated code.

-Please note that to maintain a manageable repository size, the generated code is not included in the repository.
+Please note that to maintain a manageable repository size and to minimize unnecessary changes in version control history, the generated code is not included in the repository.